 For example, whether you prefer a hosted or embedded payment page may depend on the level of control you require over the user experience.
 A hosted payment solution will enable you to take payments without needing to touch sensitive financial data.
 However, it will also mean that you will have less control over the user experience and may need to include the provider's branding in your payment pages.
 Embedded payment pages let you maintain control but you will need to comply with onerous legal and technical PCI/AUDDIS requirements.

 Ideally a provider will offer low failure rates, the ability to take and settle payments as often as you like and regular updates on payment statuses.

-For Direct Debit, the types of questions you might want to ask are:
+For account-to-account payments, the types of questions you might want to ask are:

 These are requirements that determine how efficient and effective the provider is from a technical point of view.
 Ideally, you will want to find a provider with a simple modern REST API, helpful client libraries, clear documentation and great technical support.
 If you love your developers, it might even be worth checking out some of the more particular features of the API; such as versioning, pagination and URL structure.